Chapter 10: The Artist

 “How he does it, I do not know.”
 Mane replies.

-“Regardless, The Mountain Monarch is building an army to ascend this world, but to do so he requires resources.
+“Regardless, The Mountain Monarch is building an army to ascend from this world, but to do so he requires resources.
 Everything that lives within his Domain is a sacrifice for his war efforts.
 That is why most of the Incubys nests are hard to come as there is little for them to prey on.”

 “And that is all I can tell you.
 I am only a visitor of this Domain.
 The soldiers like me for my work, but they are not keen on outsiders.”